jharner/rspark/AWS/README.md

 ![Step 10](https://github.com/jharner/rspark/blob/master/AWS/image14.jpg)

-11. Ensure that 'Create a new security group' is selected.
+11. Ensure that `Create a new security group` is selected.
 Then, in the bottom left corner click the dropdown labelled `ssh` and select `Custom TCP Rule`, which is the first item.

  ![Step 13](https://github.com/jharner/rspark/blob/master/AWS/image15.jpg)

 12. Change the options for this rule.

 		- Enter `8787` for the Port Range.
 		- Select `Anywhere` under the `Source` column dropdown.